sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 We have no scientific evidence that the testing pyramid or the idea of prioritising design for testability and focusing on unit tests is efficient.
-However, the software development community has been relying on it for years and companies, from small to large sizes, have been advocating it.
+However, the software development community has relied on it for years, and small and larger companies have been advocating it.

 That being said, in our point of view, the testing pyramid approach is viable in most enterprise / business systems.
 Imagine an [ERP](https://en.wikipedia.org/wiki/Enterprise_resource_planning) or a [CRM](https://en.wikipedia.org/wiki/Customer_relationship_management) system.
-Most business rules there can be expressed by classes/units exchanging messages and transforming data.
-Unit tests will then pay off as testers can easily gain control and observability of the actions of the system.
+Most business rules there can be expressed by classes/units which exchange messages and transform data.
+Unit tests will then deliver benefits as testers can easily gain control and observability of the actions of the system.

 However, in many other systems, unit testing might not be enough.
 Imagine the development of a database management system itself (e.g., MySQL, Oracle, or a distributed computing system like Hadoop).
 While MySQL's code probably contains lots of individual components that can be unit tested, a lot happens at "low-level" - like disk I/O or socket communication.
 In these cases, system tests may be the ones that would reveal most of the important bugs.

 The same might happen with cyber-physical systems.
 Imagine a water management station.
-Although a lot of software is going on there, the system highly depends on physical constraints, such as the dynamics of water that affects the reading of the water level sensors.
+Although a lot of software is used there, the system depends highly on physical constraints, such as the dynamics of water that affect the reading of the water level sensors.
 In such situations, it can be challenging or even unrealistic to write unit tests.

 The message here is that although the testing pyramid makes sense in lots of systems that are developed in industry, for some others it might not be the best way of making trade-offs.
-You, as a tester, should understand the advantages and the disadvantages of each test level, what each test level can give back, as well as their costs, and then decide which test levels to use, how much, and when.
+You, as a tester, should understand the advantages and the disadvantages of each test level, their benefits and costs, and then decide which test levels to use, how much, and when.
 There is no silver bullet.

 ## Exercises